unisonweb/unison/unison-src/builtin-tests/jit-tests.output.md

 then reference those tests (which should be of type `'{IO,Exception,Tests} ()`, written using calls to `Tests.check` and `Tests.checkEqual`).

+TODO remove md5 alias when base is released
 ```ucm
 .> run.native tests